FilipCieciuch/CMPP-codes-wrong_naming/README.md

-# MyCodes
+# CMPP codes
-This is a repository with codes written by me for the course Computer Modeling of Physical Phenomena at the Faculty of Physics, University of Warsaw.
+This is a repository with codes I wrote for the Computer Modeling of Physical Phenomena course at the Faculty of Physics, University of Warsaw.